Anti-social behaviour order: Reception

 In 2005, a survey of Youth Offending Teams by the British Institute for Brain Injured Children showed that 38% of ASBOs went to young people with significant mental disorders.
 Problems included: clinical depression, suicidal tendencies, autism, psychosis, personality disorders, learning disabilities, and ADHD; this raised the question of whether young people with these illnesses should be held to a lower standard of behaviour than others.
 By contrast, the same survey of ASBO teams gave only a 5% reported incidence of mental impairment.
 This massive difference suggests that most ASBO teams did not take into account mental health problems, even though the Home Office safeguards for vulnerable people in the ASBO process required it.

 ASBO effectiveness was also questioned.
 In response to a House of Commons question, it was stated that 53.7% of ASBOs were breached in England in 2005; 69.4% in 2006; and 70.3% in 2007.
 In large cities, rates could be higher: the breach rate in Manchester reached 90.2% in 2007.
 This level of breaching raised an interesting issue.
 The first test to justify the issuing of an ASBO was that anti-social behaviour (ASB) had been proved to the criminal standard.
 The second test was that the order was necessary to prevent future acts of ASB, and provide protection to the victim(s).
 However, the criminal standard was not applied to the second test.
-Indeed, Lord Steyn stated:
+Lord Steyn stated:

 According to government evaluations (e.g. Housing Research Summary No. 230; DfCLG) in the "ASB Intensive Family Support" (Sin Bin) projects introduced to supplement ASBOs, 80% of the families targeted had serious mental/physical health and learning disability problems; one in five families had children affected with attention deficit hyperactivity disorder, and 60% of the families were recognised as victims of ASB.
 Project managers described many families as "easily scapegoated" in neighbour disputes.
 HRS 230 called for a review of both ASBO policy and investigation procedures in order to make the whole process fairer.

 A later study of 53 projects by the National Centre For Social Research noted that 42% of children with mental health problems were reported to have ADHD or hyperactivity, and 29% were reported with depression or stress.
 Amongst adults, 69% had depression.

-A later comprehensive review of Family Intervention Projects over a decade found little objective evidence for significant, sustained reduction in ASB in the families, and concluded that underlying mental health and disability problems remained largely unaddressed.

 In the UK, there was criticism that an ASBO was sometimes viewed as a badge of honour by the youth.

 Nacro, the biggest criminal justice-related charity in England and Wales, published two reports: the first claimed that ASBOs were a failure, due to being costly and slow to obtain; and the second criticised their use by the courts, with assertions that they were being used too hastily, before alternatives had been tried.